The restore command is used to restore an object from the frozen state to the readable state.

 ./ossutil restore oss://bucket/object

-- Restore all objects that have a specified prefix to the readable state
+- Restore archived objects whose names contain a specified prefix

 ./ossutil restore oss://bucket/path/ -rNote

-- The restore operation takes about one minute.
+- The restore operation requires one minute.
 You cannot read an object that is being restored.

-- Restore a specified version of an object in a versioning-enabled bucket to the readable
+- Restore a specified version of an Archive object from a versioning-enabled bucket

-To use the --version-id option, you must run the ls --all-versions command to obtain version IDs of the object.
+To use the --version-id option, you must run the ls --all-versions command to query version IDs of the object.

-./ossutil restore oss://bucket1/test.jpg --version-id CAEQARiBgID8rumR2hYiIGUyOTAyZGY2MzU5MjQ5ZjlhYzQzZjNlYTAyZDE3MDRkNote The --version-id option can only be used for objects in versioning-enabled buckets.
-For more information about the command used to enable versioning on a bucket, see bucket-versioning.
+./ossutil restore oss://bucket1/test.jpg --version-id CAEQARiBgID8rumR2hYiIGUyOTAyZGY2MzU5MjQ5ZjlhYzQzZjNlYTAyZDE3MDRkNote The --version-id option can be used only for objects in versioning-enabled buckets.
+For more information about the command that is used to enable versioning on a bucket, see bucket-versioning.